sergiopvilar/sergiovilar.github.io/_posts/2015-09-14-wordpress-development-environment.md

 	docker-machine ip default

-Open `http://<machine-ip:8080` and you will see the WordPress setup.
+Open `http://<machine-ip>:8080` and you will see the WordPress installation page.

 Proceed with WordPress installation, login and activate your theme.